livetrails/targetjs/README.md

 ### Infinite Loading and Scrolling Example

 In this advanced example, we implement an infinite-scrolling application.
-The asynchronous flow that we want to acheive:
+The asynchronous flow that we want to achieve:
 1. Insert new items, and animate their width and background.
 2. On animation completion, trigger the API request for the visible items.
 3. Await for all API responses of all the items and then populate their names.